esteinig/sketchy/README.md

 DRR128208   st90    iv      +
 ```

-To generate the three reference sketch files use `sketchy feature prepare`:
+To generate the `Sketchy` reference genotypes in `sketchy genotypes create`:

 ```
-sketchy feature prepare -i genotypes.tsv --drop uuid --prefix ref
+sketchy genotypes create -i genotypes.tsv -s ref.msh --prefix ref --drop uuid
 ```

-together with the `.msh` sketch created above, the final files for use in prediction are:
+This will create a directory with the following files

 ```
 ref.msh   # sketch
+ref.tsv   # genotypes
-ref.tsv   # index
+ref.idx   # index
 ref.json  # key
 ```

-See here [how to use custom reference sketches](#custom-sketches) in `sketchy run`.

-### How the online algorithm works: `sketchy stream`
+## How the streaming algorithm works

-`Sketchy` computes two simple scores: the first is the sum of shared hashes, where it keeps a cumulative sum of shared hashes (`ssh`) computed against each index in the reference sketch for each consecutive read.
-This takes the majority of compute in the `Mash` queries while `Sketchy` siphons off the output which is why it is so frugal to run.
-At each read, the indexed scores are ranked and the highest ranking scores are recorded (default `--ranks 20`) to reduce excessive read-wise output of the reference sketch queries.
+`Sketchy` stream computes across three stages and two simple scores: the first is the sum of shared hashes, where it keeps a cumulative sum of shared hashes (`ssh`) computed against each index in the reference sketch for each consecutive read. `Mash` queries take the majority of the compute while `Sketchy` siphons off the output: at each read, the indexed scores are ranked and the highest ranking scores are recorded to reduce excessive read-wise output of the reference sketch queries and retain salient hits (default: `--ranks 10`).
+Raw sum of shared hashes scores can be output for debugging using the `--ssh` scores flag.

-In the second stage, an evaluation score is computed by aggregating the sum of ranked sum of shared hashes (`sssh`) for each genotype feature in the associated genotype index that a prediction is made on (e.g. SCC*mec* type or susceptibility to an antibiotic).
-Final predictions are made on the highest total `sssh` scores which correspond to the dominant feature value in the `sssh` scores of each feature.
+In the second stage, an evaluation score for genotypes features is computed by aggregating the sum of ranked sums of shared hashes (`sssh`) for each genotype feature in the associated index independently (e.g. *mecA* presence or SCC*mec* type).
 Evaluations are plotted for visual confirmation, along with a preference score adopted from [Brinda and colleagues](https://www.biorxiv.org/content/10.1101/403204v2) that indicates the degree of confidence in the best prediction over the second-best prediction.

+In the third stage, the sum of ranked sums of shared hashes scores are ranked and translated to genotypes from the database.
+As each genotype feature is evaluated independently, ranked genotype predictions are combined at each rank to provide a full genotype.
+For example, it may be that two ranks of sequence types are predicted (e.g. ST1 and ST8), but only one rank of penicillin resistance (R).
+In this case, the first rank genotype is unambigious (e.g. ST1-R), but penicillin resistance is adopted in the second rank genotype (e.g. ST8-R)

 ### Sketchy evaluation outputs